Knapthorpe: Toponymy

+Developments

-Knapthorpe was before the conquest held along with other land by Thori, son of Roal..It was reported upon in the Domesday survey of 1086, then containing four manors.
+Knapthorpe was before the Norman Conquest held along with other land by Thori, son of Roal.
+It was reported upon in the Domesday survey of 1086, then containing four manors.
 The area was associated with a number of other nearby places suffixed thorpe, namely Beesthorpe and Middlethorpe, these having in common arable soils.
 The principal manor in the 11th century was held by Walter de Aincourt, who was a large Nottinghamshire land owner.
 Later owners were descendants of the Deycourt family, the Nevilles, as well as members of the Bussy, Sutton, and Thorold families, alongside the Duke of Rutland.

 Economy

 While much of the area surrounding the residential settlement is agricultural with nearby farms working the land, there are also medium-sized retail premises offering household furnishings and pet supplies processing.